William-Verstraeten/adalunatics/index.markdown

 4. **Christmassy** 🎄
 <img src="assets/plots/Chapter_1/ldatopics.png" class="center"/>

 The second topic was further investigated by adding another LDA layer and filter more.
 Then, we applied a PCA to see the clustering of the latest topics generated.
+The plot below shows a subsample of the extracted quotes before filtering them based on topic a second time.
 {% include plots/PCA_600K_good_size_no_colour.html %}

 By labeling the quotes with the latest topics of the final LDA we could see the clusters of different topics that are overlapping.